DCC Home Page J. Halsey's Home Page

 Notes on Success in Learning Mathematics - Based on Years of Talking to Successful Students

 There is a great deal of independent work required to be successful in this or any college course, and part of the college experience is helping you become an active, independent learner.
 The approach to this course may be significantly different from courses you have taken in the past, particularly if you are coming into the course directly from high school.
-Much less time is spent on review and drill.
-More time is spent on explaining, exploring and discussing the concepts, and modeling problem solving.
-The review and drill component of the course is essential, but must occur mostly outside of the classroom.

 The rule of thumb for success in any college course is that you should be spending at least 2 hours working outside of class for every hour in class.
 This translates into at least 6 hours of outside work for a 3-credit class, and 8 hours for a 4-credit class.
 Below, I have listed some Simple Keys to Success as well as some more extensive "truisms" that will help you maximize your learning.